 A few years ago, I read The Conscious Closet by Elizabeth L. Cline.
 In it, she offers a deep exploration of the impact our clothing choices have on the environment and workers’ rights.
 I wouldn’t say it fundamentally changed my own fashion choices, but it did open my eyes to the idea of a more ethical wardrobe.
 Her views stayed with me.
 I started checking labels, questioned impulse buys and began a love affair with Vinted.

-I am now a much more conscious consumer, and my wardrobe reflects my personal style.
-However, I’m still affected by the latest trends and can’t help but chase the high of a new purchase.
+I’m now a much more conscious consumer, and my wardrobe reflects my personality.
+However, I’m still affected by the latest trends and I love the the high of a new purchase.
 I get influenced by influencers.
-And I don’t wear a huge chunk of the clothes in my wardrobe.
+And I don’t wear a huge amount of the clothes in my wardrobe.

-I had twins 20 months ago.
-Since then, my attitude, lifestyle and disposable income have all changed.
-I’m wearing different clothes, neglecting once-loved ones and buying things that no longer really work for me.
+I had twins 20 months ago which changed my attitude, lifestyle and disposable income.
+I’m wearing different clothes, neglecting once-loved items and buying things that no longer really work for me.

-I’m adapting, but ultimately, I need something a bit more drastic: a detox, a reset, a challenge.
-As an ‘all or nothing’ person, I’ve decided to give up buying clothes for a year.
-And by clothes, I mean clothing, shoes and accessories in all their fabulous splendour.
-My hope is that, over the course of a year, I will wear everything in my wardrobe; I’ll find ways to weave the old clothes into my new life, and I will no longer feel that sudden urge to buy something new and fashionable.
+I’m adapting, but ultimately, I need something a bit more drastic: a detox.
+I’ve decided to consciously buy less for one year (and hopefully beyond!).
+I will initially just stop buying clothes altogether then after a few months of detoxing, I intend to only buy things I really need.
+I will wear everything in my wardrobe; I’ll find ways to weave the old clothes into my new life, and I will hopefully no longer feel that sudden urge to buy something new and fashionable so often.

 Like a diligent scout, I’m prepared.
 I’ve cleared out my wardrobe and gotten rid of anything I know I won’t wear again.
 I could have been more ruthless, but maybe this challenge will shine a bright light on those items that simply will never get worn again, no matter how much I want to cling on to them.

-I’ve organised my wardrobe by garment type and season, which makes it easy to find what I’m looking for in minimal time.
-I’ve also stopped buying fashion magazines and unfollowed accounts on Instagram that make me want to buy stuff.
+I’ve organised my wardrobe by garment type and season.
+I’ve also stopped buying fashion magazines and unfollowed Instagram accounts that make me want to buy stuff.
 To be honest, I think giving up Instagram, the ultimate commodity pusher, would probably be the better idea, but that’s a story for another day.